A combinatorial approach to small ball inequalities for sums and differences

 In the Euclidean space $\mR^d$, let us take $F$ and $K$ to be closed balls centered at the origin of radius $r$ and $1$, respectively.
-For simplicity, we use $N_+(r)$ and $N_-(r)$ to denote $N(F, K)$ and $N(F\backslash K, K)+1$, respectively.
+For simplicity, we let $N_+(r)$ and $N_-(r)$ denote $N(F, K)$ and $N(F\backslash K, K)+1$, respectively.
 Then $N_+(r)$ represents the maximal number of points in a Euclidean ball of radius $r$ with all mutual distances greater than 1.
-For $N_-(r)$ we put an extra restriction that one of these points should be at the center of the ball.
+We have an extra restriction on $N_-(r)$ that one of these points should be at the center of the ball.
 These are the so-called sphere packing problems.
-The dual problem of $N_+(r)$ asks for the smallest radius of the ball to contain $n$ points with mutual distances at least 1.
-We use $r_+(n)$ to denote this quantity.
-(Notice that they are not exactly dual to each other, since in the definition of $r_+(n)$ the mutual distances can be equal to 1).
-Similarly we can define $r_-(n)$ with the restriction that one of the points should be at the center of the ball.
+The dual problem of $N_+(r)$ asks for the smallest radius $r_+(n)$ of the ball to contain $n$ points with mutual distances at least 1.
+We define $r_-(n)$ in a similar way with the restriction that one of the points should be at the center of the ball.

-For $d=2$, instead of the radius function $r_+(n)$, Bateman and Erd\H{o}s \cite{BE51} studied the diameters of the extremal configurations of points.
-Using their results, we can get the corresponding radius function $r_+(n)$.
-Using the duality, we list the values of $N_+(r)$ for $r$ in certain range.
+Bateman and Erd\H{o}s \cite{BE51} studied the diameters of the extremal configurations of points on the plane.
+Their results imply the values of $r_+(n)$ and, by the duality, $N_+(r)$ in $\mR^2$.
+We have the following list of $N_+(r)$ for $r$ in certain range.

-Since the extremal configurations given by Bateman and Erd\H{o}s are lattice points, the listed values of $N_+(r)$ are tight for Theorem \ref{thm:sum-diff}.
-It is not hard to see that $r_-(2)=\cdots=r_-(7)=1$ with one point at the center of a unit circle and the rest points on this circle.
+The extremal configurations given by Bateman and Erd\H{o}s are lattice points.
+Hence the values of $N_+(r)$ in the list are tight.
+It is easy to see that $r_-(2)=\cdots=r_-(7)=1$ with all the points on the unit circle except one point at the center.
 Bateman and Erd\H{o}s also gave the values of $r_-(n)$ for $n=8, 9, 10, 11$.
-Then we can get a list of values of $N_-(r)$.
+This yields the following list of $N_-(r)$.